 Massachusetts Emergency Food Assistance Program

-Help feed the hungry.
-Contact your State Senator to support necessary additional funding for the Massachusetts Emergency Food Assistance Program (MEFAP), state budget line item DAR 2511 – 0105.
-Without this increase in funding for MEFAP, the line item will provide 356,194 fewer meals in 2014
+Contact your State Senator this week and ask him or her to support MA Senate budget amendment #220.
+This amendment, sponsored by Senators Clark, Rosenberg, DiDominico, Downing and Welch, supports necessary additional funding for the Massachusetts Emergency Food Assistance Program (MEFAP), state budget line item DAR 2511 – 0105.
+Without this increase in funding for MEFAP, the line item will provide 356,194 fewer meals in 2014.

 This state budget line item provides food to 800 food pantries, soup kitchens, and shelters across the Commonwealth.
 Please ask your MA State Senator to increase funding to $16 million, enough to provide an estimated 15.8 million meals to residents of the Commonwealth next year.

 Please call your Senator before Wednesday, May 15, 2013.Use these talking points to support your request:

 - MEFAP is a reliable source of staples such as meat, eggs, milk and fresh produce for vulnerable populations, including seniors and children.

 - In addition, MEFAP dollars go back into the Massachusetts economy - supporting local growers and manufacturers.

 - More than 800,000 people across Massachusetts utilize the state's emergency food assistance network.
 The additional funding will help the food bank coalition of Massachusetts provide more nutritious food to those who need it most.